Nancy Donahue: Other activities

-Nancy co-authored ONE on ONE with her former husband, the fashion model, Jeff Aquilon, published by Simon & Schuster, a best-selling book about two people giving to each other physically and emotionally.
+Donahue co-authored One on One, a best-selling book about two people giving to each other physically and emotionally, with her then-husband and fellow model, Jeff Aquilon, published by Simon & Schuster.

-Donahue was the Pastry Chef at Bianco's Catering Company in Chelmsford, Massachusetts for the ten years where she won numerous awards for her pastry at different events.
+Donahue was the pastry chef at Bianco's Catering Company in Chelmsford, Massachusetts for ten years, where she won numerous awards for her pastry at different events.